 2.9 Vernal Pool Habitat

 2.10 Wildlife Habitat Assessment and Mitigation of Altered Habitat

-PART 1.
+2.11 Climate Change ResiliencePART 1.
 GENERAL PROVISIONS 1.1 Authority (1) These regulations are promulgated by the Town of Wellesley Wetlands Protection Committee (the “Committee”) pursuant to the authority granted it under Article 44: Wetlands Protection (the “Bylaw”) of the Town of Wellesley Bylaws.
 These regulations are intended to implement the Bylaw and shall have the force of law upon their effective date.

-(2) The Bylaw and these regulations serve to supplement review under Massachusetts General Laws Chapter 131, §40 (the Wetlands Protection Act; the “Act”) and the Massachusetts Department of Environmental Protection (“MassDEP”) Wetlands Protection Regulations (310 CMR 10.00 et seq.).
+(2) The Bylaw and these regulations serve to supplement review under Massachusetts General Laws Chapter 131, §40 (the “Wetlands Protection Act” or the “Act”) and the Massachusetts Department of Environmental Protection (“MassDEP”) Wetlands Protection Regulations (310 CMR 10.00 et seq.).
 The Bylaw and these regulations extend preservation and protection to additional interests and values as well as additional wetland resource areas that are not protected under the Act and 310 CMR 10.00.
 The Bylaw and these regulations also impose more stringent performance standards and address cumulative effects.
+Accordingly, supporting information required under the Bylaw may be different and more extensive than the information required under the Act.
+Further, certain definitions, jurisdictional boundaries, and other aspects of the Bylaw and these regulations are different from those in 310 CMR 10.00 et seq.

 1.2 Purpose